You are here

 How can I address the State Board of Education?

-Members of the public are welcome to speak before the State Board of Education during the scheduled public comment periods at every regular board meeting.
-Alternatively, if in-person attendance is not feasible, the public is welcome to submit written comments (email@example.com) to be distributed to each board member.
+Members of the public are welcome to speak before the State Board of Education during the scheduled public comment periods at every regular in-person board meeting.
+Alternatively, if in-person attendance is not feasible, the public is welcome to submit written comments (firstname.lastname@example.org) to be distributed to each board member.
 State board meetings are always the second Wednesday and Thursday of the month, unless otherwise noted.
+(This month's meeting will be the second Thursday and Friday of the month).
 View the full schedule of meetings or view current and past meeting agendas.

 Unless otherwise noted, two public comment periods are held on Wednesday.
-The first is usually from 10:00 a.m. to 10:30 a.m. and second opportunity is held at the end of the day, typically around 4:30 p.m. or 5:00 p.m.
+The first is usually between 10:00 a.m. and 10:30 a.m. (for 30 minutes) and second opportunity is held at the end of the day, typically around 4:30 p.m. or 5:00 p.m.

 How does public comment work?

-Public comment sign-up sheets for both the morning and afternoon sessions are located outside the state board room door on meeting dates.
+Public comment sign-up sheets for both the morning and afternoon sessions are located outside the state board room door on the first day of each monthly meeting.
 At the designated time, the board chairwoman will read the names on the sign-up sheet in the order in which individuals have signed up.

 To provide all members of the public with an equal opportunity to speak to the board, each individual is limited to three minutes for their remarks, unless otherwise noted.

 What else should I know about public comment?

 Members of the public can speak to any topic, with one exception noted below*, but please note that board members do not respond or ask questions during public comment.
 Printed materials may be provided as well.
-Please bring nine copies; one for each board member, one for the Commissioner of Education, and one for the State Board Relations Director.
+Please bring nine copies; one for each board member, one for the Commissioner of Education, and one for the State Board Relations office.
 Signs and banners will not be allowed in the state board room during meetings.
 Members of the public who are disruptive or distracting will be asked to leave the state board room.

 *The state board cannot hear comments related to any quasi-judicial matters.
 These matters include charter school appeals, accountability clock hearings, and teacher discipline matters.